All About Doctor Education Pvt Ltd

 Why MCI (NMC) Recognition is the Most Important Factor

-If you study at a university that is not listed in the WDOMS or recognised by NMC, you may complete your MBBS but will not be eligible to practice in India.
-Always verify the university before taking admission.
+In case you attend a university that is not listed on the NMC or WDOMS list, you will graduate with your MBBS, but you cannot practice in India.
+Always verify before you pay.

 Step-by-Step Admission Procedure for MBBS in Vietnam